maghead/maghead/README.md

 With the simple schema design, you can define your model schema very easily and you can even embed closure in your schema classes.

+How fast is it?
+[See the benchmark for more details](https://github.com/c9s/forked-php-orm-benchmark).

 Automatic Migration Demonstration
 --------------------------------